xinzhan/core-services.en/help/interface/cookies/cookies-target.md

 description: Learn how Adobe Target uses cookies to give website operators the ability to test which online content and offers are more relevant to visitors.
 keywords: cookies;privacy
 solution: Experience Cloud,Analytics,Target,Social
-title: How to use Adobe Target Cookies | Adobe Experience Cloud
+title: How to use Adobe Target Cookies
 uuid: 44f7e32e-8d99-4682-8b54-8364d001b403
 ---